fbongcam/simple-js-terminal/README.md

 You will end up with an archive of the newly built **npm package** and a dist folder containing **terminal.min.js**.

+### Changelog

+- **0.0.3**
+  - Added page functionality for commands like nano and man
+  - Moved away from shadow DOM for wider browser support
+  - Lots of rewriting

 ## License

 Copyright 2025 fbongcam